-Pursue your personal and professional goals with professional development opportunities offered in a flexible online learning environment through Walden’s School of Counseling and Social Service.
+Pursue your personal and professional goals with professional development opportunities offered in a flexible online learning environment through Walden’s School of Counseling.
 As a non-degree-seeking student, you can focus on your individual interests with courses that focus on integrating research with your professional expertise.

 Courses are available in: